ONLINE HELP

 • On all current systems, the year of the system date can be between 1920 and 2120.

-• Caution: To modify the system date, you must have the administrator rights on the current computer.
+• Attention: To change the system date, you must have administrator rights on the current workstation..

-• WEBDEV - Browser codeLinuxUniversal Windows 10 AppAndroidAndroid Widget iPhone/iPadIOS WidgetApple WatchMac CatalystJavaPHP In this version, DateSys can only be used to return the system date (of the current computer or the computer where the browser is running).
+• WEBDEV - Browser codeLinuxAndroidAndroid Widget iPhone/iPadIOS WidgetApple WatchMac CatalystJavaPHP In this version, DateSys can only be used to return the system date (of the current computer or the computer where the browser is running).

 • AndroidAndroid Widget iPhone/iPad In simulation mode, the date of the PC is used.
 At runtime, the date of the mobile device is used.